Aikhjarto/osm2garmin/README.md

 * https://github.com/berndw1960/aiostyles
 * http://wiki.openstreetmap.org/wiki/User:Computerteddy

+If you want to modify the styles yourself, you can find an explanation of the syntac here: http://wiki.openstreetmap.org/wiki/Mkgmap/help/style_rules#Element_type_definition

 TYP files define the look (shape, color) how items (streets, buildings, POI, landscape,...) are displayed on your Garmin device.
 There are serveral sources like